-The success or failure of post Brexit negotations will dominate GBP trends and forecasts in 2020.
+The effects of the coronavirus pandemic plus success or failure of post Brexit negotiations will dominate GBP to AUD trends and forecasts in 2020.

 However, with the Bank of England (BoE) holding interest rates steady amid signs of a recovery in the health of the UK economy following the general election, the pound is showing strength against most currencies early in 2020.

 The GBP to AUD exchange rate jumped to 1.97 in early February when Mark Carney – in his final press conference as Governor of the BoE – stated: “The UK economic performance has not been so far so good, but so far good enough.
 Although the global economy looks to be recovering, caution is warranted” and “Evidence of a pick-up in growth is not yet widespread.”

 Note that forecasts and predictions for the GBP/AUD exchange rate change all the time, affected by news events and relative sentiment towards the Australian and UK economies and this exchange rate is even more volatile than usual because of the uncertainties around Brexit.

 You can read more about GBP cross-rate forecasts here GBP Trends and Forecasts for 2020.

 This is a difficult question and the answer really depends on many factors.
 The best way to consider an exchange rate's relative value is to look at the rate's history.

 The following table looks at the change in the GBP to AUD exchange rate to the present day for periods going back upto 10 years:

 |15 May 2020 : 1.8872||3.2% ▼||90 Days|

 |15 Aug 2015 : 2.1203||13.8% ▼||5 Years|